What does the Big Bang theory have to say about God? Why did many atheist scientists originally oppose it?

 Nowadays, the Big Bang theory is accepted without question by most scientists and students, yet many of these same people are atheists.
 I was one of them, wondering how, if the Big Bang theory were true, it was initiated.
 But this question, which points to a clear answer, is itself treated as unclean or unimportant.
 Commitment to atheism means that this signature left by the Creator is simply brushed off oftentimes.

 To illustrate the point that something will not come from nothing, if there was a room without any matter (total vacuum), how long would we have to wait for a chair to pop into existence?
 How long before an entire universe configured perfectly to sustain life appears?
 The answer, of course, is that neither would ever happen; they are ridiculous ideas.
-Therefore, based on the Big Bang, something before the universe existed which was capable of producing the entire universe in all its precision, and if you read The First Cause, you will see why this was certainly a supreme being.
+Therefore, based on the Big Bang, something before the universe existed which was capable of producing the entire universe in all its precision, and if you read The First Cause, you will see why this was certainly a supreme being and why chance is not an option.

 The first and most essential problem is that it violates the laws of physics no matter what particular view of the theory one holds to.
 Matter cannot all be condensed into a tiny point.
 Indeed, Big Bang proponents say that at some point, the laws of physics must not have been operating or must have been different, but this makes the crux of the theory entirely speculative in nature, rather than scientific.